 The infant loses consciousness or goes limp.

-Another extremely troubling symptom of choking could be loss of consciousness.
-If the baby goes unconscious, it is likely necessary to perform infant CPR.
+Another symptom of choking is loss of consciousness.
+You may discover the child unconscious, or if the baby continues to choke without relief, they could pass out.
+If the baby goes unconscious, you may need to perform infant CPR.

 If you see any of these signs of choking, it’s easy to panic.
-However, it’s important to remain as calm as possible, so that you can perform choking relief procedures quickly and effectively.
+Resist the feeling and remain as calm as possible.
+You need a clear head in order to perform choking relief procedures quickly and effectively.

 To provide choking relief to infants: